jMetal/JSP/README.md

 - **dmu40**, 20 machines and  50 jobs.
 - **ta77**, 20 machines and 100 jobs.

-but it is easy to add another cases, adding them to data folder.
+These are some examples, but you can add your own dataset by including it under the data path